Conte-Ecology/basinCharacteristics/soilDrainageClass/README.md

 Soil Drainage Class
 ===================

 This script produces a spatial dataset of the soil drainage class of the soil based on the Soil Survey Geographic Database (SSURGO).
-The qualitiative classification are reclassified to numeric values for spatial averaging.
+The qualitiative classification are reclassified to numeric values (ranging from 1 to 7) for spatial averaging.

 ## Data Sources